mcorreiacatarina/personal_website/_pages/climate-shelters.md

 ### Red Cross OASI

-Together with Nicolò Gebbani, we are providing assistance to the Italian Red Cross as they expand their cooling center initiative to assess possible behavioural barriers to their success.
-More information on the Italian Red Cross initiative can be found at: [https://cri.it/oasi/](https://cri.it/oasi/)
+Together with Nicolò Gebbani, we are providing assistance to the Italian Red Cross as they expand their cooling center initiative.
+We aim to identify behavioural barriers to their success, alongside the impacts their creation is having on the Red Cross user base and quality of services.
+More information on the Italian Red Cross initiative of cooling centers - OASI - can be found at: [https://cri.it/oasi/](https://cri.it/oasi/)

 ### Mapping of climate shelter initiatives in Italy